KMI-KPZ/Semper-KI-Frontend/README.md

 ### Styling Guidelines

-- Use of Tailwind, if applicable
+- Always use Tailwind CSS, if applicable
+- Preferable use the existing custom component library rather than creating new components from scratch

 ### Linting and Formatting